GoodDollar/GoodSDKs/packages/citizen-sdk/README-ClaimSDK.md

 ### Claim SDK Example

-This example demonstrates how to use the Claim SDK in a React component to check UBI entitlement and claim it, providing user feedback throughout the process.
+This example demonstrates how to use the Claim SDK in a React component to check UBI entitlement and claim it, providing user feedback throughout the process. please reference this [config](/apps/demo-identity-app/src/config.tsx) for a full wagmi configuration

 ```typescript
 import React, { useState } from 'react';